-For many years, our firm has practiced almost exclusively in the area of the wrongful denial of life insurance claims.
+For more than twenty years, our firm has practiced almost exclusively in the area of the wrongful denial of life insurance claims.
 Consequently, we have seen some downright bizarre reasons that insurance companies have tried to deny claims.
 We have also seen circumstances where the life insurance company’s attempt to get away with a claim denial is simply cruel to the people who were counting on the policy payout.

 So often, our job in overturning a claim denial decision is relatively easy.
 The life insurance companies know that once they're up against a specialized lawyer, they are unlikely to prevail against a wronged beneficiary.
 Nonetheless, these companies continue to issue bogus denials because they also know that most beneficiaries will never take the extra step of hiring an attorney to protect their rights.

 We find that this is especially true in circumstances where the life insurance company can make the beneficiary feel some sort of shame.
 For example, if a life insurance company can accuse a beneficiary of forging the signature on a Change of Beneficiary form, most people will run away from a resultant claim denial letter rather than standing up for themselves against the insurer.